rinikerlab/reeds/README.md

      git branch mybranch    #generate your branch
-     git checkout mybranch  #switch to your branch git merge master   #for adding new features from master to your branch
+     git checkout mybranch  #switch to your branch git merge main   #for adding new features from main to your branch